gramineproject/gsc/examples/aks-attestation/README.md

 `localhost` to `<AKS-DNS-NAME.*.cloudapp.azure.com>`.

-In order to create base client and server images for the AKS environment, user can execute the `base-image-generation-script.sh` script (with sudo).
+In order to create base client and server images for the AKS environment, user can execute the `base-image-generation-script.sh` script.
 Since both client and server applications will run inside containers in the AKS cluster, and the client application will send its SGX quote to the server for verification, therefore the user needs to graminize the client application.
 Hence, the following two steps create a native Docker server image and a graminized GSC client image for the AKS cluster.

+**NOTE**: This example is Ubuntu-specific (tested version is Ubuntu 18.04).

 ### Creating server image